 This section highlights the rights to information policy in the Kingdom of Saudi Arabia related to confidential public information.
-Here, you will gain insight into eligibility of requesting information and the rights of individuals to obtain information based on five conditions, while also understanding which information can be requested and which information is excluded.
-Additionally, this section offers the official steps and procedures for requesting access to information and the platform on which you may apply, while also providing contact information of the relevant entities to contact for any inquires on freedom of information policy.
+Here, you will gain insight into the eligibility of requesting information and the rights of individuals to obtain information based on five conditions while also understanding which information can be requested and which information is excluded.
+Additionally, this section offers the official steps and procedures for requesting access to information and the platform on which you may apply while also providing contact information of the relevant entities to contact for any inquiries on the freedom of information policy.

 Freedom of information

-It is the unprotected or confidential public information that the platform processes regardless of its source, form, or nature - open data falls under public information -.
-The process of providing individuals with public data for a fee is called "freedom of information," or as it is known, a "right to information policy.".
+It is the unprotected or confidential public information that the platform processes regardless of its source, form, or nature - open data fall under public information.
+The process of providing individuals with public data for a fee is called "freedom of information," or as it is known, a "right to information policy."

 Every individual has the right to submit a request and know information related to the platform's activities and has the right to view public information - unprotected - in exchange for a financial fee.
-The applicant doesn't need to have a certain quality or interest in this information to obtain it, nor will it not expose the person to any legal accountability related to this right, which strengthens the system of integrity, transparency, and accountability.
+The applicant doesn't need to have a certain quality or interest in this information to obtain it, nor will it subject the person to any legal liability related to this right, which strengthens the system of integrity, transparency, and accountability.
+These rights include:

-- That all requests to access or obtain public information are dealt with based on equality and non-discrimination between individuals.
+- All requests to access or obtain public information are dealt with based on equality and non-discrimination between individuals.

-- Any restrictions on requesting access to protected information that you receive, produce or deal with the platform should be justified clearly and explicitly.
+- Any restrictions on requesting access to protected information that should be justified clearly and explicitly.

 - Information that the disclosure of harms the state's national security, policy, interests, or rights.